TheSimPill/ViolationTool/notes.md

     Will send the names of these work books along with the hash that contains emails per territory over to send_emails.
 I will then iterate through that hash and send an excel sheet for a territory for every corresponding email in that territory.

+Working on static page

+For stack overflow:
+I'm writing a program that will send multiple different emails to multiple addresses.
+However, I see that Google is changing its policy on letting third-party apps log in to a Gmail account soon.
+I'm worried that this will make my program useless at that point, so I'm wondering if there are any email service providers that are easy to connect to with python.